arunk7033/Python-Basics-Assignment/README.md

 ## Assignment 25
    - *This assignment tests the concepts of List Comprehensions vs. Generators, Generators and Iterators, Signs of Generator Functions, Purpose of yield Statement, Map Calls vs. List Comprehensions.*

+## Programming Assignment 1
+   - *This assignment tests the concepts of Basic syntax and structure of Python programs, Use of the print() function for output, Variable assignment and basic arithmetic operations, Introduction to mathematical formulas and expressions, Swapping values between variables and Utilizing the random module for generating random numbers.*